-(d) Automatic Reduction in Grade for Severely Deficient Attendance: Independent of and cumulative with any effects of attendance on the class-participation grading component, a student's grade will be automatically reduced as follows: eight (8) or more absences will result in the dropping of a student's final grade by one step (e.g., from a B to a B-); nine (9) or more absences will result in the dropping of a student's final grade by one additional step (e.g., from a B- to a C+); ten (10) or more absences will result in the dropping of a student's final grade by yet another additional step (e.g., from a C+ to a C).
-Note that if a student's grade is reduced from a D-, that results in an F.
+(d) Automatic Reduction in Grade for Severely Deficient Attendance: Independent of and cumulative with any effects of attendance on the class-participation grading component, a student's grade will be automatically reduced as follows: eight (8) or more absences will result in the dropping of a student's final grade by one step (e.g., from a B to a B-); nine (9) or more absences will result in the dropping of a student's final grade by one additional step (e.g., from a B- at eight absences now down to a C+); ten (10) or more absences will result in the dropping of a student's final grade by yet another additional step (e.g., from a C+ at nine absences now down to a C).
+So for a student that started with a B but has ten (10) absences, the automatic grade reduction is three steps (e.g., from B, to B-, to C+, to C) Note that if a student's grade is reduced from a D-, that results in an F.

-Involuntary Withdrawal or Failing Grade for Profoundly (e) Deficient Attendance: For a student with a profoundly deficient attendance record, I will presumptively have the student involuntary withdrawn from the course without credit and with a grade of F, have the student involuntarily withdrawn from the course without credit and with some other grade that may be appropriate under university or college policy, or award a failing grade at the end of the semester.
+(e) Involuntary Withdrawal or Failing Grade for Profoundly Deficient Attendance: For a student with a profoundly deficient attendance record, I will presumptively have the student involuntary withdrawn from the course without credit and with a grade of F, have the student involuntarily withdrawn from the course without credit and with some other grade that may be appropriate under university or college policy, or award a failing grade at the end of the semester.
 For these purposes, I will presumptively regard as profoundly deficient attendance eleven (11) or more absences.
 Recall that partial absences (i.e., late arrivals, early departures) each will count as half an absence and may, in my discretion, be construed to constitute a whole absence.
 It is your responsibility to keep track of your own absences, including with regard to the presumptive involuntary withdrawal or failing grade.
 Thus, do not ask me to calculate your attendance record so that you can weigh whether to miss an additional class.
 And do not expect to get independent notice that you are approaching the threshold for failing or being involuntarily withdrawn.
 This syllabus provision is your notice.

-(f) Special Extenuating Circumstances: In consultation with the Dean, or an associate or assistant dean, I may take account of special extenuating circumstances in deciding whether to drop a grade, award a failing grade, and/or request involuntary withdrawal.
+(f) Special Extenuating Circumstances: In consultation with the dean, or an associate or assistant dean, I may take account of special extenuating circumstances in deciding whether to drop a grade, award a failing grade, and/or request involuntary withdrawal.
 Special extenuating circumstances can include weather emergencies, personal illness, illness of a close family member, bereavement, etc. Extracurricular activities, job interviews, court appearances, or the like can be considered in this vein as well.
 (For absences caused by religious observances, see §9.3(g), infra.)

 Notwithstanding the foregoing, it is expected that under almost all circumstances students will be able to keep absences within the numerical thresholds identified above - including absences caused by illness, storms, job interviews, etc. Giving students special dispensation on the issue of attendance will only be done if appropriate under the totality of the circumstances.
-As an example, suppose a student was absent from class a number of times because the student wanted to sleep in; then, at the end of the semester, the student was absent one or more additional times because of an out-of-town job interview.
-In such a case, if the job-interview absences takes the student over the threshold for an automatic reduction in grade, then the grade reduction is appropriate.
-If the student would not have created any issue with missing class for the job interview.
+As an example, suppose a student was absent from class a number of times because the student wanted to sleep in; then, at the end of the semester, the student was absent one additional time because of an out-of-town job interview.
+In such a case, if the job-interview absence takes the student over the threshold for an automatic reduction in grade, then the grade reduction is appropriate.
+If the student had been generally conscientious about attendance from the beginning, the student would not have created any issue with missing class for the job interview.